TimITSolutions/federation_environment_getting_started/README.md

 	5. Click on add-> advanced -> find now. <br/>
 	6. Then click on your user account from the search result.
 We had to select authenticated users from the list. <br/>
 	7. Click Apply and ok. <br/>
-You can check users in docker group through: ```net user``` or ```Get-LocalUser```. </br>
+        8. You can check users in docker group through: ```net user``` or ```Get-LocalUser```.

 Start docker desktop

-	1. Search docker desktop on the search bar </br>
+	1. Search docker desktop on the search bar.
-	2. If the permissions for your user account are correct, then clicking on docker desktop will open the app, otherwise it will not open. </br>
+	2. If the permissions for your user account are correct, then clicking on docker desktop will open the app, otherwise it will not open.
-	3. Accept docker subscription service agreement. </br>
+	3. Accept docker subscription service agreement.
 	4. Create an account if you don't have one.
-While creating an account, note that all letters should be small in username (otherwise it will show invalid format). </br>
+While creating an account, note that all letters should be small in username (otherwise it will show invalid format).
 	5. After creating, login with your username and password.
 If you login with your email address and password, then when running step 6, it will show "unauthorized: incorrect username or password".
 To resolve this, log out and login correctly again with your username and not email address.
 Also, do this in PowerShell: docker login --username your-username.
-Then, step 6 should work correctly. </br>
+Then, step 6 should work correctly.
 	6. Go to powershell and type: ```docker run hello-world```.
-If this shows hello-world, then docker is successfully installed in your machine. </br>
+If this shows hello-world, then docker is successfully installed in your machine.